 When liver damage occurs, a person will often have elevated liver enzymes in their bloodstream such as alanine transaminase (ALT) and aspartate aminotransferase (AST) that leak out from damaged hepatocytes.
 Finding elevated amounts of these enzymes in the bloodstream is often the first sign something has gone wrong in the liver.
 However, elevated ALT and AST doesn’t always correspond to liver damage because greater amounts can also be caused by things like muscle damage.

 Symptoms of fatty liver are closely tied to and made worse by obesity, diabetes, and insulin resistance.
 In “The Fatty Liver Bible And Ezra Protocol” Debra Elkin states, “95% of NASH patients are obese and 55% have a condition called diabetes mellitus type 2.”

-Given the strong link between obesity and fatty liver disease, it is important for FLD patients to control their weight through successful programs like “The Diet Solution” and “The 31 Day Fat Loss Cure”.
+Given the strong link between obesity and fatty liver disease, it is important for FLD patients to control their weight through successful programs like “The Fat Loss Factor” and “Paleo Burn”.
 Both have given fatty liver patients the ability to reduce weight without starving the body of nutrition or going through extreme workout regimes that aren’t realistic for the average person.

 Fatty liver disease is not curable, but can be slowed and reversed if caught early enough, and patients can live a long, healthy life.
 Unfortunately, it also has the potential to become fatal if it progresses to liver cirrhosis or liver cancer.
 Under these circumstances, a liver transplant may be the only treatment option available to fatty liver disease patients.